AcademySoftwareFoundation/rawtoaces/docs/getting_started.rst

 Environment Setup
 -----------------

-RAWtoACES needs access to camera spectral sensitivity data and other reference data.
+rawtoaces needs access to camera spectral sensitivity data and other reference data.
 The data is automatically fetched during the build process and installed to ``<CMAKE_INSTALL_PREFIX>/share/rawtoaces/data`` on macOS and Linux.